APBS 2019 Call for Papers

 |*If you do not receive notification by email at that time please contact Ilene Page.|

-The APBS Conference Committee will be accepting submissions online for oral presentations and posters.
+The APBS Conference Committee will be accepting submissions online for oral presentations, ignite sessions, symposiums, and posters.
 Please indicate during the submission process whether your presentation is a Strategies/Tools, Conceptual, or Research-based presentation.

-In order to provide attendees with a broad array of presenters and presentation topics, the Conference Committee will limit the number of presentation submissions to two (2) by one lead author.
-An author can be the lead presenter on one oral presentation and one poster presentation or a co-presenter (second or later author) on one other submitted presentation.
+In order to provide attendees with a broad array of presenters and presentation topics, the Conference Committee will limit the number of presentation submissions to two (2) by one lead presenter.
+A presenter can be the lead presenter on one oral presentation and one poster presentation or a co-presenter (second or later author) on one other submitted presentation.

 NOTE: Keynote, Featured, Invited, Workshop, Ignite, and Symposium presentations do not count toward the submission limit.

-- Oral presentations are 75 minutes in length and will occur at various times during the conference on March 2nd & 3rd.
+- Oral presentations are 75 minutes in length and will occur at various times during the conference on February 21st and 22nd.
 You may present one topic the entire time or may choose to have multiple topics and presenters within your presentation.
 For example, you might have 3 presenters and a discussion all focused around a topic area (e.g., interventions for individuals diagnosed with autism).
 Oral presenters are provided with a screen, LCD projectors and microphone (where needed).
 Laptops are the responsibility of the presenter.
-If you need to rent a laptop for your presentation, please download the AV form and return to the appropriate party (specified on the forms).
+If you need to rent a laptop for your presentation, please download the AV forms (3 forms) and return to the appropriate party (specified on the forms).
 Please keep in mind that rented equipment is at the expense of the presenter.

 - Ignite Sessions - In an Ignite Session, each presenter/proposal will receive from 5-10 minutes to present about one important aspect of their experience.
 A 75 minute time slot may include presentations from 7-10 different presenters arranged around a common theme.
 This year we will allocate at least three themes for Ignite Sessions: School, district and state applications of PBS.
 Proposals can select to be considered for an Ignite Session.
 Oral presentations that are not selected for the conference may also be contacted about participating in an Ignite Session.

 - Symposium Sessions - A symposium session provides several (sometimes contrasting) views on a single topic or issue.
 Three to four people each provide a 15–20 minute presentation related to an issue or a theme.
-The presenters and themes have been organized by the APBS Training and Education Committee.
+The formation of the symposiums will be a combination of presentations submitted in a group of related subjects/topics by the presenters themselves and/or organized into like topic sessions by the APBS Training and Education Committee.

 There will be two scholarships awarded for students who present scholarly work at the Reception/Poster Session.
 Awards will be given to students who present original research or original research-based practitioner or teacher education information.
 If the only entries to the contest fall into the research-based or practitioner/teacher education category then two awards shall be presented within that single category to ensure that two awards are delivered per year.